bem-site/bem-method/articles/borschik/borschik.en.md

 Comment and string have several semantic.

-If `include` is in a comment it will be replaced by the file's content without any transformation.
+If `include` is in a comment it will be replaced by the file content without any transformation.
 `page.js`
 ```js
 var prj = {};